YarnSpinnerTool/YarnSpinner/README.md

 * Yarn Spinner's development is powered by our wonderful Patreon supporters.
 [Become a patron](https://patreon.com/secretlab), and help us make Yarn Spinner be amazing.
 * Our [issues page](https://github.com/YarnSpinnerTool/YarnSpinner/issues) contains a list of things we'd love your help in improving.
-* Join our discussion on Slack by requesting an invite to our [narrative game development](http://lab.to/narrativegamedev) channel.
+* Join our discussion on Slack by joining our [narrative game development](http://lab.to/narrativegamedev) channel.
 * Follow [Yarn Spinner on Twitter](http://twitter.com/YarnSpinnerTool).

 If you want to contribute to Yarn Spinner (!!), [go read our contributor's guide!](CONTRIBUTING.md)